About Us

 PRINCIPALS

 EMILY GRAND has over 25 years experience in non-profit and philanthropy management and administration.
 She has consulted with non-profits on fundraising issues and taught Individual and Non-Profit Management at Montclair State University.
 Previous positions include Grants Administrator at the John D. and Catherine T. MacArthur Foundation and Manager of Corporate and Foundation Relations at Chicago Botanic Garden.
-She holds a Master’s of Management degree from Northwestern University‘s Kellogg Graduate School of Management with a concentration in non-profit management and a Bachelor’s degree from Princeton University.
-Emily is a Board member of the Montclair Fund for Educational Excellence as well as an avid rock climber.
+She holds a Master’s of Management degree from Northwestern University‘s Kellogg Graduate School of Management with a concentration in non-profit management, and a Bachelor’s degree from Princeton University.
+Emily has extensive volunteer experience, serving as a Board member and past president of such organizations as Montclair Fund for Educational Excellence and as a founding Board member of BlueWave NJ, among many other projects.
+She is a voracious reader as well as an avid rock climber.
 She can be reached at egrand@ghspm.com.

 ASSOCIATE DIRECTOR